connor-verheyen/COVID19_IndoorRH/README.md

    * Outdoor and indoor climate datasets (to validate the indoor relative humidity extrapolation workflow)

 ### main_text
-Folder that stores the IPython notebook containing all of the figures and figure subsets presented in the main text of the paper.
+Folder that stores the IPython notebook and the finalized figures for the analysis presented in the main text of the paper.
 1. Main_Text_Figures_and_Stats

 ### supplementary_analysis
 Folder that stores all of the IPython notebooks that contain supplemental analyses and supporting information for the paper.

+1. Supplementary_Section_01__Modifying_Assumed_Thermal_Comfort_Zone
-1. Section 1: We explored how changing the assumed indoor thermal comfort zone modified the resulting indoor RH and ultimately the relationships between indoor RH and COVID-19.
+   * We explored how changing the assumed indoor thermal comfort zone modified the resulting indoor RH and ultimately the relationships between indoor RH and COVID-19.
-•	Supplementary_Section_01__Modifying_Assumed_Thermal_Comfort_Zone
+2. Supplementary_Section_02__Modifying_Optimal_Indoor_Climate_Window

-Section 2: We investigated how changing the assumed optimal RH range (in the main text, 40% to 60%) modified observed relationships between indoor RH and COVID-19.
+   * We investigated how changing the assumed optimal RH range (in the main text, 40% to 60%) modified observed relationships between indoor RH and COVID-19.
-Supplementary Text
-Figs. S7 to S8
-•	Supplementary_Section_02__Modifying_Optimal_Indoor_Climate_Window
+3. Supplementary_Section_03__Analyzing_Outdoor_Weather_Variables

-Section 3: We explored the relationships between outdoor weather variables and COVID-19 statistics using the same set of analytical approaches from the main text.
+   * We explored the relationships between outdoor weather variables and COVID-19 statistics using the same set of analytical approaches from the main text.
-Supplementary Text
-Figs. S9 to S12
-•	Supplementary_Section_03__Analyzing_Outdoor_Weather_Variables

 Section 4: We performed a full analysis of indoor and outdoor data collected in various types of buildings (e.g. medical, residential) during cold months of the year and provide a comprehensive validation of our indoor RH extrapolation workflow.
 Supplementary Text